jessesquires/jessesquires.com/_posts/2014-12-08-introducing-jsqmessagesvc-6-0.md

 It all began with [Hemoglobe](http://bit.ly/hemoglobeapp), an app for the bleeding disorder community.
 I built this app with [Michael Schultz](http://michaelschultz.com) almost two years ago, and one of the main features was... *private user messages*.
 I searched on [GitHub](https://github.com) and [CocoaControls](https://www.cocoacontrols.com) for an existing open-source framework.
 What I found was a lot of [great attempts](https://www.cocoacontrols.com/search?utf8=✓&q=messages) and partially completed projects.
 However, one [abandoned project](https://github.com/samsoffes/ssmessagesviewcontroller) stuck out and gave me some great ideas to get started.

 [CocoaPods](http://cocoapods.org) was just entering its third year back then and was not very mainstream.
-I hadn't even heard of it until [an issue](https://github.com/jessesquires/JSQMessagesViewController/issues/3) was opened that requested CocoaPod support and I received my [first pull-request](https://github.com/jessesquires/JSQMessagesViewController/pull/4) to add a [podspec](http://guides.cocoapods.org/syntax/podspec.html).
+I knew very little about it until [an issue](https://github.com/jessesquires/JSQMessagesViewController/issues/3) was opened that requested CocoaPod support and I received my [first pull-request](https://github.com/jessesquires/JSQMessagesViewController/pull/4) to add a [podspec](http://guides.cocoapods.org/syntax/podspec.html).

 After the app launched, I extracted the messages UI into a separate component and published [version 1.0](https://github.com/jessesquires/JSQMessagesViewController/releases/tag/1.0.0) on GitHub.
 I figured this was the least I could do, given how much the abandoned projects had helped me even though they were only partially completed.
 I figured there were probably other developers out there searching for a "finished" messages UI framework I like was before.